I’ve lost count of how many times I have heard people say, “I dream of being self-sufficient”.

 There is no doubt that the climate, of where you live will affect what can be grown and how well it will grow.

-Climatic extremes can make self-sufficiency a very hard goal to achieve.
+Weather extremes can make self-sufficiency a very hard goal to achieve.
 These areas will only provide a restricted growing season and are very hard to work in.

 When fewer crops can be grown in an area more square meters are required to achieve a sufficient quantity.